 Renters should pay renter’s insurance, and, in fact, many landlords require renter’s insurance.
 But since this insurance only covers contents and not the structure of the building, it is only a fraction of the cost of homeowners insurance.
 For example, while the homeowner may have to pay $75 per month for homeowners insurance, a tenant may pay only $15 per month for renters insurance.

 Or, if you get insurance through Lemonade, renters can pay as little as $5 and homeowners as little as $25.
-These are budget-friendly prices but you can’t get it in every state, just yet.
+These are budget-friendly prices but you can’t get them in every state, just yet.
 Find out if Lemonade is in your area in our Lemonade Review.

 5. Homeowners Association (HOA) Dues